Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-separated missingness models

+where the first step factors the joint density into $(M,R_M)$, $(Y,R_Y)$ blocks, and the second step imposes conditional independencies.} Our presentation of the model here centers on the assumption, and is not tied to a specific factorization.

-There are weaker versions of S1 that give the same identification result.
-The weakest version starts with the second statement and replaces $(\Rm,\Ry)$ in \ref{S1-2b} with $\Rmy$.
-As $\Rmy$ is a composite variable, however, it is not immediately clear what this weaker condition means in practical terms.
-Another weak version starts with the first statement and replaces $\Rm$ in \ref{S1-2} with $\Rm=1$; this means outcome self-separation is only needed among those whose mediator is observed.
-Note that this weaker version of SIM is similar in form to the SIAA assumption of the main model.
+There are two weaker versions of S1 that provide the same identification result.
+The weakest version starts with the second statement and replaces $(R_M,R_Y)$ in \ref{S1-2b} with $R_{MY}$.
+As $R_{MY}$ is a composite variable, however, it is not clear what this weaker condition means in practical terms.
+The other version starts with the first statement and replaces $R_M$ in \ref{S1-2} with $R_M=1$; this means outcome self-separation is only needed among those whose mediator is observed.
+Note that this version of SIM is similar in form to the SIAA assumption of the main model.

+Three notes from the DAGs.
+First, S1 involves not only self-separation but also separation of $R_M$ and $Y$.
+For the \textit{delayed} (B-S1) and \textit{unordered} (C-S1) settings, this means $Y$ does not influence $R_M$, even though it precedes $R_M$.

+Second, for the \textit{reverse} setting, D-S1 restricts $R_Y$ not to influence $R_M$ (even though $R_Y$ precedes $R_M$) to satisfies assumption \ref{S1-1}.
+Strictly speaking, a different restriction (separation of $R_Y$ and $M$) would also satisfy \ref{S1-1}, but that model is more restrictive than model D-S2 (introduced shortly).
+In general, we will skip models that are unnecessarily restrictive.

+Third, SIM allows $R_M$ and $R_Y$ to share unobserved causes.
+In the school intervention example, this means that it is fine if mediator and outcome missingness both results from school absence due to unobserved factors, as long as those factors do not affect $M$ or $Y$.